A Healthy Avocado Smoothie Recipe – Enjoy A Healthy Summer!

 Arguably, it may be better for you than the standard cow’s milk many people consume today, so we’ll discuss that briefly.

-Also, note that pasture-raised (not the same as pasteurised) and grass-fed goat milk – even more so if organic – is best.
+Also, note that pasture-raised (not the same as pasteurised, which means heated to kill bacteria) and grass-fed goat milk – even more so if organic – is best.

 For those of you with mild lactose intolerance, goat’s milk may be a good alternative.